sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 Data Origin:

 : One or more properties that enable a SACM component to identify the SACM component that initially acquired or produced data about a (target) endpoint (e.g. via collection from a data source).
+Data Origin is expressed by an endpoint label.

 Data Plane: